Australian Aerial Patrol: Services

 The Aerial Patrol operates regular shark spotting and beach safety patrols along the coastline between Palm Beach (north of Sydney) and Mollymook on the New South Wales South Coast.
 The patrols take place on Saturdays, Sundays and public holidays from October to April and provide recreational safety for swimming, surfing, boating, fishing, bushwalking and other activities, as well as monitoring potential bushfire hazards.

-In recent years, the Aerial Patrol has expanded its service to the south east region of New South Wales and, through its affiliation with the NSW Volunteer Rescue Association, to inland regions of the territory.
+In recent years, the Aerial Patrol has expanded its service to the south east region of New South Wales and, through its affiliation with VRA Rescue NSW, to inland regions of the territory.
 The patrol is accredited as a specialist agency in accordance with the State Rescue Manual, administered by the NSW Rescue and Emergency Services Board, to assist and support all land- and marine-based emergency services.

 In 1993, the Australian Aerial Patrol was accredited by the Civil Aviation Safety Authority as a Search and Rescue (SAR) Unit, which was expanded between 2001 and 2007 to a Tier 1 SAR capability – the highest level of civilian fixed-wing SAR in the Commonwealth and only one of three such organisations at that time.
 Parallel to that, a working agreement was reached in 1993 between the Aerial Patrol and the Australian Volunteer Coast Guard by the Minister for Emergency Services, the only such agreement between a marine agency and an aerial support agency in Australia.